THE BORDERLINE PERSONALITY CLIENT

-Whether you're a Borderline or a clinician who's attempting to help one, this literature may give you deeper insights into BPD, and perhaps assist you with revising some long-standing beliefs and/or assumptions you've held about this disorder.
+Whether you're a Borderline or a clinician who's attempting to assist one, this literature may give you deeper insights into BPD, and perhaps help you revise some long-standing beliefs and/or assumptions you've held about this disorder.
 That at least, is my hope for you.

 Let me be perfectly clear; I have not 'treated' Borderline Personality Disorder.
-I've merely helped clients resolve underlying difficulties like disconnection from emotions/senses and poor self-worth, which in my opinion, have spawned and perpetuated this very destructive and debilitating personal obstacle, and made it impossible for them to build and maintain mutually loving, harmonious relationship dynamics.
+I've merely helped all my clients resolve underlying difficulties like disconnection from emotions/senses and poor self-worth, which in my opinion, have spawned and perpetuated this very destructive and debilitating personal obstacle, and made it impossible for them to build and maintain mutually loving, harmonious relationships.

 Borderlines are not "bad people."
 Their lifelong struggle with fear and anguish have made it necessary to develop a self-protective, tough outer shell or armor that's helped them avert further harm to themselves during a time when they were very young and defenseless, and had to survive.
 Unfortunately, learned survival instincts and defenses prompt disruptive acting-out episodes and distancing behaviors in even potentially close relationships.

-In truth, when core damaged individuals are helped to resolve their self-worth issues, and connect with their emotions without compulsively analyzing or judging them, personality disorder features are eliminated.
-The process is surely not as complex or intricate as 'rocket science,' but it definitely requires an unconventional and unique type of approach that falls outside the realm of standard or traditional therapies.
+In truth, when core damaged individuals are helped to resolve their self-worth issues, and connect with all their emotions without compulsively analyzing or judging any of them, personality disorder features are eliminated.
+The process is surely not as complex or intricate as 'rocket science,' but it definitely requires an unconventional and unique type of approach that falls well outside the realm of standard or traditional therapies.

 Resolving Borderline Personality Disorder isn't a head issue, and there is absolutely nothing wrong with a Borderline's mind.
 I'll very likely go to my grave one day, asserting this unique perspective!
-In my view, BPD is a heart issue, which seems to be why psychotherapeutic treatment has for many, remained a disappointing, unrewarding endeavor.
+In my view, BPD is a broken heart issue, which appears to be why psychotherapeutic treatment has for many, proven to be a disappointing, unrewarding endeavor.

 BPD MYTHS, MISCONCEPTIONS AND FANTASIES